strich/KeyHoleNAT/README.md

 #KeyHoleNAT

-Lightweight implementation of the STUN method of port binding for NAT.
+Lightweight implementation of the UPnP method of port binding for NAT.
 Written in C# and cross-platform.
-Most of the STUN implementation is being done by Mono.NAT as its a good lightweight and cross-platform UPnP library.
+Most of the UPnP implementation is being done by Mono.NAT as its a good lightweight and cross-platform UPnP library.
-I have wrapped Mono.NAT up and abstracted it away from the user facing implementation so I can add more port punching functionality later such as TURN.
+I have wrapped Mono.NAT up and abstracted it away from the user facing implementation so I can add more port punching functionality later such as STUN and TURN.

 ##Dependencies

 The only dependency the KeyHoleNAT library currently has is Mono.NAT.
-The offical Mono.NAT and sadly outdated and currently abandoned.
-Please use the more updated version of Mono.NAT here: https://github.com/nterry/Mono.Nat
+The offical Mono.NAT is sadly outdated and currently abandoned.
+Please use the more actively maintained version of Mono.NAT [here](https://github.com/nterry/Mono.Nat).

 Both Mono.NAT and KeyHoleNAT can compile in Mono and .NET 2.0 up to v4.5.

 ##Quick Start